Share

 • Advisory Group

-The network is overseen by an Advisory Group consisting of the Chair, Commissioner Ferguson, and senior officials from Argentina, Canada, Norway and Singapore.
+The network is overseen by an Advisory Group consisting of the GBN co-chairs, Mr Anders Stridh and Ms Helene de Faire, and senior officials from Brazil, Canada, Chile, China, Colombia, Estonia, India, Mexico and South Africa.
 The role of the Advisory Group is to manage and develop a sustainable framework for the work of the GBN as well as guide its annual work programme.

 • Gender Balance Champions

-The “Gender Balance Champions” have been nominated by their Commissioner, and are individuals of any gender that are committed to improving gender balance and willing to help mentor and develop female leaders within their administration.
-They form the core network and are responsible for coordinating within their organisation, as well as agreeing and implementing plans for activities across the network.
-They idendify appropriate learning and examples of effective practices within their jurisdictions, and working with other network members to apply this knowledge to improve gender balance within administrations.
+The "Gender Balance Champions" have been nominated by their Commissioner, and are individuals of any gender that are committed to improving gender balance and willing to help mentor and develop female leaders within their administration.
+They form the core network and are responsible for co-ordinating within their organisation, as well as agreeing and implementing plans for activities across the network.
+They identify appropriate learning and examples of effective practices within their jurisdictions and work with other network members to apply this knowledge to improve gender balance within administrations.

 Panel Pledge